Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/08-Generative-Chatbots/2-integrating-llms/2-adjusting-agent.md

 Turn thinking **off** (or use `"minimal"`) for: simple Q&A, creative writing, tasks where speed and cost matter more than precision.

 > Thinking increases latency and token consumption.
-Don't apply `"high"` thinking budget universally — reserve it for tasks where the extra reasoning actually changes the answer quality.
+Don't apply `"high"` thinking level universally — reserve it for tasks where the extra reasoning actually changes the answer quality.

+#### Why include Thoughts

+The easiest way we can identify there's something wrong with out prompt is by viewing the thought process of our LLM.
+We can identify assumptions it may have made and/or steering that should not have happened.

 ---